fzapfack/pamoja/README.md

-# Pamoja

-[Work in progess]
+# Pamoja [Work in progess]

-Crowd-investing platform for Aficans
+Crowd-investing platform for Africans

 Project built using VueJS and Firebase